Matatika/matatika-docs/content/workspaces.md

 ---

-## View all workspace invitations
+## View workspace invitations
 GET
 {:.label .label-GET}

 /api/workspaces/{workspace-id}/invitations
 {:.path .path-GET}

-Returns all the active invitations to the workspace `workspace-id`.
+Returns active invitations to the workspace `workspace-id` specific to the user.
+As a workspace owner, this instead returns all active invitations to the workspace across all members.

 ### Prerequisites
-- The user must be the owner of workspace `workspace-id`
+- The user must be a member of the workspace `workspace-id`

 ### Request
 #### cURL Example